shinken-monitoring/mod-mongo-logs/README.md

 Shinken broker module used to :
 - store Shinken logs in a MongoDB database
-- store hosts/services vailability data in a MongoDB database
+- store hosts/services availability data in a MongoDB database

 **No more need for Livestatus to store Shinken logs and hosts availability data!**